 Controls – 10/10

 The game’s control scheme is as simple as a control scheme could possibly get, and therefore, a player’s level of success is measured by how quickly and sharply they can react to what is on the screen at any given time.
 The only buttons involved are the directional buttons of the PC keyboard, which keeps controlling the game thankfully simple for how much there is to have to think about whilst playing.

 It’s rare that I have personally come across Flash games that I believe have the potential to become released to a more mainstream gaming audience.
 I’ve seen it with the likes of The Binding of Isaac and X-Type +, but a vast majority of them seem to have less potential attached to them, and as a result, I have generally avoided reviewing such games.
 But if more games like this are developed, which are able to stand out as much as this title does, it could very easily change my perceptions of such in time

-Overall, I was extremely surprised with just how good a game Iron Snout is.
-It’s addictive, challenging, fairly well presented, and is available to play right now, at any time and at no cost, which for all these reasons, it comes highly recommended from me.
+Overall, I was extremely surprised by just how good a game Iron Snout is.
+It’s addictive, challenging, fairly well presented, and is available to play right now, at any time, and at no cost, which for all these reasons, it comes highly recommended from me.

 8/10 (Very Good)